ricardopera/mcp-image-server/README.md

 ## Troubleshooting

 - **Error OPENAI_API_KEY not defined or invalid**: correctly set the environment variable before running.
-- **Error generating DALL-E image**: check your key, connection, and OpenAI limits.
+- **Error generating GPT Image 1 image**: check your key, connection, and OpenAI limits.
 - **Permission issues on Windows**: the project is cross-platform, but if permission errors occur, run the terminal as administrator.

 ---